 Good gloves help not only against the cold, but with inevitable falling, they protect the hands from the ice.
-Frozen lakes are a wonderful way to appreciate landscapes where there is no alternate route and is safer than riding with traffic on icy streets.
+Frozen lakes are a wonderful way to appreciate landscapes where there is no alternate route and are safer than riding with traffic on icy streets.
 Thin ice, a term heard often with risky adventures, is a hazard that occurs from currents and from convection caused by gas bubbling to the surface in marshy areas.
 Stay away from reeds and swamps.

-Water in a frozen lake is at 4°C (39°F), its greatest density because colder water rises to the surface and begins to freeze while warmer water rises to the surface and cools.
-Marsh gas bubbling to the surface brings 4°C water to the surface to melt ice causing thin hollow domes that no longer contact the water.
+Water in a frozen lake is at 4°C (39°F), its greatest density, because colder water rises to the surface and begins to freeze, while warmer water rises to the surface and cools.
+Marsh gas bubbling to the surface brings 4°C water to the surface to melt ice, causing thin hollow domes that no longer contact the water.

-Thin spots can be detected if the surface is clear ice but they present a hazard just the same.
+Thin spots can be detected if the surface is clear ice, but they present a hazard just the same.
 The bubble method is used to protect boats too large to be lifted from the water.
-An underwater air bubble pipe in the shape of the boat waterline, bubbling air through a series of small holes, produces a gap in the ice around the boat.
+An underwater air-bubble pipe in the shape of the boat waterline, bubbling air through a series of small holes, produces a gap in the ice around the boat.
 This prevents the hull from being crushed by the ice on the lake.

 The Big Freeze of 1963